 How does the CPS drug test work in California?

-- CPS investigators conduct a drug test either put up with your consent or the court order.
+- CPS investigators conduct a drug test either with your consent or the court order.
 The agency requires drug tests for parents who have lost their child due to addiction issues.

 - Sometimes, they might also conduct random drug tests and put that down as a situation for parents to get back their children.